Credit cards are convenient. But if you don’t understand the terms and conditions of your card, you could easily dig yourself into a financial hole.

 Other fees charged might include over-the-limit fees and penalty fees.

 Over-the-limit fees.
-In order to charge over-the-limit fees, the card issuer must get you to "opt in."
+Under the Credit Card Accountability and Disclosure Act of 2009 (also called the CARD Act), the card issuer must get you to opt in to charge over-the-limit fees.
 This means you agree to allow the card company to authorize transactions that will put your account over the limit, and then charge fees.
 To avoid these fees, don't opt in to this provision.
+You might have to be careful not to accidentally opt-in.
+For example, a credit application might have a box to check or a line to initial or sign that is really an agreement to allow over-limit transactions.

 Penalty fees.
 Many credit card companies charge penalty fees for late payments and payments returned for insufficient funds.
 The CARD Act limits these fees to the actual amount the violation cost the company, or to a maximum of $28 for the first violation and $39 for a second violation if it occurred within six billing cycles of the first violation (2019 figures).